Trustroots/trustroots-expo-mobile/README.md

 1. Done!
 You should now see the page refresh on your phone or emulator if you change any files at the website.

 _Note that if you want to use https or different port, you need to configure those from Trustroots's [configuration files](https://github.com/Trustroots/trustroots/tree/master/config/env)._

-## Writing code

-Lint your code using `npm run lint` (or `npm test`).

-You can see exact validation rules from [expo:eslint-config-universe](https://github.com/expo/eslint-config-universe/tree/master/shared), or just try to follow surrounding code.
-You could also install [Eslint integration](https://eslint.org/docs/user-guide/integrations) in your editor.
-See also [Editorconfig](http://editorconfig.org/) for your editor.

 ## Debugging